AASports89/git-your-notes/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```
-## Usage
----
-**'Git Your Notes'** is an application used to store and retrieve a user's notes, via Express.js powering the back-end along with JSON files being used as a storage point.

 ## Mock-Up
 ---